-Maintaining London’s competitiveness in the insurance market requires an innovative approach to overcome cost and regulatory challenges – cyber catastrophe bonds could be a solution to attract new investment and drive growth.
+Maintaining London’s competitiveness in the insurance market requires an innovative approach to overcome cost and regulatory challenges – cyber catastrophe bonds could be the solution to attract new investment and drive growth.

 In March 2016, the UK’s HM Treasury published an “Insurance Linked Securities: Consultation”.
 In BNY Mellon’s response to the consultation we share our views on how Insurance Linked Securities (ILS) vehicles can be attracted into the London market.